PEO & HEALTHCARE CARRIER UNDERWRITING: KEY INSIGHTS

-Healthcare pricing within PEO-sponsored benefit programs is driven by structured underwriting, pooled risk mechanics, and regulatory compliance.
-The data requested during quoting and renewal is essential to accurate risk assessment and long-term pricing stability.
+Healthcare pricing within PEO-sponsored and level-funded benefit programs is driven by structured underwriting, pooled risk mechanics, and regulatory requirements.

 Why do healthcare carriers in some states — and all PEOs — require dependent-level information?